mttjohnson/incus-deploy/README.md

 Install the required ceph packages for ansible on the controller, on Debian that's the `ceph-base` and `ceph-common` packages:
 ```
+# Ubuntu
 apt install --no-install-recommends ceph-base ceph-common

+# macOS
+? not sure how to get client tools (ceph-authtool, monmaptool) on macOS yet ?
 ```

 ### Incus Host Requirements